 One caveat: many controllers with encoders still send Absolute data by default (they track the value of each knob internally, a trick that we call "fake absolute" knobs), and you must use the editor supplied by the manufacturer to change their encoders to send Relative data instead.

 Model Manufacturer Number of Encoders Mappable Buttons Notes Twister Midi Fighter 16 16*

 * Note that, for the count of Mappable Buttons, this chart generally does not include knobs that have a push-switch built into them.
-The one exception to this is the Twister, which has only push-encoders, so users will usually map 8 of the push-encoders as plugin knobs 1-8, and then use the remaining 8 push-encoders as pushbuttons.
+The one exception to this is the Twister, which has only push-encoders, so we have included them here.